Laura-ElenaComanac/Java-Projects/README.md

 # Java Projects With Graphical Interfaces

-## Applications that use the Layered architecture, Observer pattern and JavaFX and CSS for the GUI
+## Applications that have Layered architecture, Observer pattern and JavaFX and CSS for the GUI

 <ul>
  <li>